flutter/uxr/docs/README.md

-This wiki is used to host project documents, including research briefs, plans, testing materials, and reports.
+This documentation directory is used to host project documents, including research briefs, plans, testing materials, and reports.